emory-libraries/blacklight-catalog/README.md

 ## Troubleshooting
 - Error `RSolr::Error::Http - 404 Not Found` occurs while running tests.
     - Solution: The test Solr instance isn't running.
 You'll know that that Solr is up once you see this complete line: `Starting Solr 7.7.1 on port 8985 ... http://127.0.0.1:8985/solr/`

+## Run jmeter page load times test
+1. Install and run [Apache Jmeter](https://jmeter.apache.org/) in GUI mode.
+1. Open `jmeter/blacklight_catalog.jmx` from the file menu.
+1. Hit the green forward arrow to start the tests running.
+1. View the immediate results in "View Results Tree" (green with a checkmark for successes, red with an x for failures).
+1. If the test suite is ran more than once, results will build in "Aggregate Graph".